 The lotus flower, which blooms above the water, represents the transcendence of emptiness and existence and represents the Absolute Principle of the Middle Way in which there is neither falling into emptiness nor going to the extreme of existence.
 Emptiness and existence are the two "extremes."
 To be unattached to either of the two extremes is the Absolute Principle of the Middle Way.

-_Why do we say that the lotus flower represents the Absolute Principle of the Middle Way, the Great
+Why do we say that the lotus flower represents the Absolute Principle of the Middle Way, the Great Teaching, Perfect and Sudden?

-_of_cause and effect.
+We say this because the lotus flower's blooming and bearing fruit simultaneously represents the non-duality of cause and effect.
 As the cause is thus, thus is the effect.
 If the cause planted is one of Buddhahood, the effect will be one of Buddhahood.